Skip to content

 After implementing route-context support:

-1. Save SaaS settings with all flags disabled:
+1. Save Tenanta settings with all flags disabled:

 • panel routes should not be reachable from central domain